RayBenefield/hermes/worklog.md

 # Work Log

+## #12

+I was going to setup the firebase server local database, but it ultimately didn't work out.
+I couldn't get the server to be recognized by my local running function so for now I'm just gonna call it good.
+I'll just move on to doing Facebook integration.

 ## #11

 Setup the node project for the functions.
 Set it up to work with a new firebase